Pertinax

-Publius Helvius Pertinax (/ˈpɜrtɪnæks/ PER-tin-ax; 1 August 126 – 28 March 193) was Roman emperor for the first three months of 193.
-He succeeded Commodus and became the first ruler of the turbulent Year of the Five Emperors.
+Publius Helvius Pertinax (/ˈpɜrtɪnæks/ PER-tin-ax; 1 August 126 – 28 March 193) was Roman emperor for the first three months of 193, succeeding Commodus and becoming the first ruler of the turbulent Year of the Five Emperors.

 The son of a freedman, Pertinax rose from modest origins through a military career.
 He distinguished himself in the Roman–Parthian War of 161–166 and went on to hold a succession of governorships and senior commands.
 He also sat in the Roman Senate, where he was a contemporary of the historian Cassius Dio.

 After the assassination of Commodus, Pertinax was chosen emperor.
-He tried to restore discipline to the army and finances of the empire, but his reforms antagonised the Praetorian Guard, who killed him after just 87 days.
+He aimed at restoring army discipline and imperial financial stability, but his reforms angered the Praetorian Guard, who killed him after just 87 days.
 He was later deified by Septimius Severus, who promoted his memory as part of his own rise to power.
 Ancient and modern assessments generally view Pertinax as a capable and conscientious ruler undone by circumstances.

-Early life
+Early life and career

 Pertinax’s background is recorded in the Historia Augusta and in Cassius Dio’s Roman History, with many details supported by inscriptions.
-He was born in Alba Pompeia in northern Italy, the son of Helvius Successus, a freedman.
-According to Dio, Successus had no noble lineage but gave his son an education sufficient to secure him advancement.
+The son of Helvius Successus, a freedman, he was born in Alba Pompeia in northern Italy.
+According to Dio, Successus was born in modest circumstances but gave his son an education enough for advancement in Roman life.
 With the support of a patron—either Lucius Avitus or Tiberius Claudius Pompeianus—Pertinax obtained a commission as a cohort officer.

-He won distinction in the Parthian War, earning rapid promotion.
+He won distinction in the Parthian War, where he earned rapid promotion.
 He later served in Roman Britain as tribune of the Legio VI Victrix and along the Danube frontier, and then as procurator in Dacia.
 Though briefly sidelined by court politics under Marcus Aurelius, he was recalled for the Marcomannic Wars and made suffect consul in 175.

 Between 175 and 185, he governed a series of provinces including Upper and Lower Moesia, Dacia, Syria, and finally Britain.
-In Britain his strict discipline provoked hostility: mutinous soldiers once left him for dead, and he was forced to resign in 187.
+In Britain his strict discipline provoked hostility; mutinous soldiers once left him for dead, and he was forced to resign in 187.
 He later served as proconsul of Africa (188–189), then as urban prefect of Rome, and finally consul again in 192 with Commodus as colleague.